 Further details regarding the rabies vaccine:

-- Pets may travel with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may travel to Belgium with a current one year vaccine (also known as a “primary” vaccine).

-- Pets may travel with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may travel to Belgium with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).

 These should be valid at the time of import and administered no less than two weeks before export date for maximum effectiveness.

-The following must be sent to your local USDA for their stamp of approval.
-Please contact your PetRelocation Specialist to learn more about the best way to manage this.
+The forms below must be sent to your local USDA for their stamp of approval.
+Please contact your PetRelocation Specialist to learn more about best way of managing this.